MIC-DKFZ/nnUNet/documentation/dataset_format.md

 The channel_names determine the normalization used by nnU-Net.
 If a channel is marked as 'CT', then a global normalization based on the intensities in the foreground pixels will be used.
 If it is something else, per-channel z-scoring will be used.
-See our paper for more details. nnU-Net v2 intoduces a few more normalization schemes to choose from and allows you to define your own, see [here](explanation_normalization.md) for more information.
+Refer to the methods section in [our paper](https://www.nature.com/articles/s41592-020-01008-z) for more details. nnU-Net v2 introduces a few more normalization schemes to choose from and allows you to define your own, see [here](explanation_normalization.md) for more information.

-Important changes relative to nnU-Net V1:
+Important changes relative to nnU-Net v1:
 - "modality" is now called "channel_names" to remove strong bias to medical images
 - labels are structured differently (name -> int instead if int -> name).
 This was needed to support [region-based training](region_based_training.md)
 - "file_ending" is added to support different input file types